Google’s AI enables robots to make decisions on the fly

-In a paper published this week on the preprint server Arxiv.org, a team of Google Brain; Google X; and University of Calfornia, Berkeley researchers describe an extension to existing AI methods that enable an agent — for instance, a robot — to decide which action to take while performing a previous action.
-The idea is that modeling an agent’s behavior after that of a person or an animal will lead to more robust, less failure-prone systems in the future.
+In a paper published this week on the preprint server Arxiv.org, a team of researchers from Google Brain, Google X, and the University of Calfornia at Berkeley describe an extension to existing AI methods that enable an agent — for instance, a robot — to decide which action to take while performing a previous action.
+The idea is that modeling an agent’s behavior after that of a person or animal will lead to more robust, less failure-prone systems in the future.

-The researchers point out that while AI algorithms have achieved success in video games, robotic grasping, and manipulation tasks, most use a blocking observe-think-act paradigm — an agent assumes that its environment will remain static while it “thinks” so that its actions will be executed on the same states from which they were computed.
+The researchers point out that while AI algorithms have achieved success in video games, robotic grasping, and manipulation tasks, most use a blocking observe-think-act paradigm — an agent assumes that its environment will remain static while it “thinks” so its actions will be executed on the same states from which they were computed.
 This holds true in simulation but not in the real world, where the environment state evolves as the agent processes observations and plans its next actions.

 The team’s solution is a framework that can handle concurrent environments in the context of machine learning.
 It leverages standard reinforcement learning formulations — formulations that drive an agent toward goals via rewards — wherein an agent receives a state from a set of possible states and selects an action from some set of possible actions according to a policy.
 The environment returns the next state sampled from a transition distribution and a reward, such that the agent learns to maximize the expected return from each state.